craxLab/Python_For_Civil_Engineers/README.md

-# Python For Civil Engineering
+# Python For Civil Engineers

-***This repository aims to teach the basics of python programming language to civil engineering students and civil engineers.***
+***This repository aims to teach the basics of Python programming language to civil engineering students and engineers.***

-It provides an array of valuable examples that effectively tackle fundamental problems encountered in civil engineering.
+It provides various valuable examples that effectively tackle fundamental problems encountered in civil engineering.